AhmetZamanis/KaggleStoreSales/ReportPart1.md

     [956 rows x 2 columns]

 For the monthly seasonality, we will create Fourier features.
+This will capture the slight increases and decreases in sales throughout a month, mostly due to proximity to paydays.

 - Named after the French mathematician, Fourier series can be used to model any periodic, repeating fluctuation / waveform as sums of numerous sine-cosine pairs.

 - We’ll create 5 Fourier pairs (10 columns in total) for 28-period
   seasonality.
-This will capture the slight increases and decreases in sales throughout a month, mostly due to proximity to paydays.
+T

+  - Too few pairs may not capture the fluctuations well, while too many run the risk of overfitting.

 - December was an exception to the monthly seasonality pattern, but our Christmas and NY features will adjust for that.